EU Licensed4.8/5

 Frequently Asked Questions

-Why can metoclopramide only be taken for five days?
+Why is metoclopramide limited to five days?

 Medically Reviewed